charlax/dotvim/README.md

   colorscheme for the vim text editor
 * [SearchComplete](https://github.com/vim-scripts/SearchComplete): tab
   completion of words inside of a search
+* [AutoTag](https://github.com/vim-scripts/AutoTag): updates entries in a tags file automatically when saving

 How to try Vim
 ==============